abbagguya/Getting_and_Cleaning_Data_Project/README.md

 * The factor variables domain, sensed, and direction have been gathered from the columns of the original data and subsequently separated into meaningful variables, thus resulting in a long (rather than wide) dataset amenable to analyzing.

 ### Note
 The tidy dataset UCI_Har_mean.txt includes only the mean data (i.e. std values were left out), because it made little sense to average std data.
 However, a second version run_analysis_II.R is included that leaves the std data in, so that a further grouping is possible in terms of stat: mean and std.
-Also a second tidy dataset, UCI_Har_mean_II.txt corresponding to it are included.
+A second tidy dataset, UCI_Har_mean_II.txt processed by run_analysis_II.R is also included.